I love hearing about people’s failures.

 I haven’t talked about this much publicly, because it is pretty embarrassing for someone who is supposed to be a Facebook expert to get their account shut down.
 But I wasn’t always an expert.

-At the beginning of 2015, I was still learning about Facebook ads, and I jumped in and tried stuff before I really knew what I was doing and before I knew all the rules (like no more than 20% text, or no before and after pics.
+At the beginning of 2015, I was still learning about Facebook ads, and I jumped in and tried stuff before I really knew what I was doing and before I knew all the rules (like no claims, or no before and after pics.
 Learn more rules HERE).

 The first time my account was shut down (Yes, it’s been more than once.), I cried.
 Literally.